 The depth of tradition in Peru is one of its biggest draws.
-There are signs and reminders of the 5000 year history of settlement in Peru around every corner.
-The jaw-dropping Machu Picchu is obviously well worth seeing but you can also find fortresses in the wilds, the largest pre-Colombian ruins in the Americas and learn more about it all in Lima’s fantastic museums.
+There are signs and reminders of the 5000-year history of settlement in Peru around every corner.
+The jaw-dropping Machu Picchu is obviously well worth seeing, but you can also find fortresses in the wilds, the most extensive pre-Colombian ruins in the Americas, and learn more about it all in Lima’s fantastic museums.

-Luckily these physical representations of old stories go hand-in-hand with an adventurous spirit ideal for any traveller with a love of activity.
-You can obviously get your adrenaline rush simply from trying to navigate the traffic in Lima but you might prefer to get it from the paragliding, bike trails and zip-lining on offer in the mountains and beaches.
+Luckily these physical representations of old stories go hand-in-hand with an adventurous spirit ideal for any traveler with a love of activity.
+You can get your adrenaline rush from merely trying to navigate the traffic in Lima, but you might prefer to get it from the paragliding, bike trails, and zip-lining on offer in the mountains and beaches.

 Talking of things you’ll never forget, we have to mention the food in Peru.
-Sure, good food is more or less a guarantee when you travel in Latin America but Peru takes it to another level.
-The diversity of landscape and of cultures makes for cuisine with spice, flavour and fresh ingredients.
+Sure, good food is more or less a guarantee when you travel in Latin America, but Peru takes it to another level.
+The diversity of landscapes and cultures makes for cuisine with spice, flavor, and fresh ingredients.
 Luckily you’ll work up quite an appetite with all the hikes, so you’ll be able to try everything!

 So, in between eating, what are the best things to do in Peru?
 Let’s have a look!

-We know it sounds like a weird thing to say, but sometimes you can forget just how huge the Amazon is – luckily for anyone heading to Peru!
-The opportunity to stay in a gorgeous lodge in the midst of the Amazon jungle is one of the most special things to do in Peru.
-After 45 minute boat trip up the river and a 10 minute walk you’ll arrive at Posada Amazonas where you’ll get closer to nature than you could ever imagine.
+We know it sounds like a weird thing to say, but sometimes you can forget just how vast the Amazon is – luckily for anyone heading to Peru!
+The opportunity to stay in a gorgeous lodge amid the Amazon jungle is one of the most extraordinary things to do in Peru.
+After 45-minute boat trip up the river and a 10-minute walk, you’ll arrive at Posada Amazonas where you’ll get closer to nature than you could ever imagine.

 How is this achieved?
 Well, aside from the all-natural build of the lodge, your room only has three walls – the fourth side overlooks the jungle.
-Don’t worry, it’s totally safe; and the sounds of forest life are actually very soothing.
+Don’t worry, it’s totally safe; and the sounds of forest life are very soothing.
 During the day you can relax in the natural surroundings or try your hand at Piraña fishing.
 We also undertook an Amazon stay in Ecuador but didn’t find it quite as acceleration.

 You can take boat tours around the lake and its islands and still see less than a fifth of this space!
-A popular place to go is Taquile Island, recognised by UNESCO for intangible cultural heritage, where textiles are produced and all men knit garments for their wives (not bad, huh, ladies?).
+A popular place to go is Taquile Island, recognized by UNESCO for intangible cultural heritage, where textiles are produced, and all men knit garments for their wives (not bad, huh, ladies?).
 You can also taste some traditional cooking before shooting off across the water again.

 We’re not going to lie, getting around countries in Latin America isn’t always the easiest, which is why booking a pass on this hop-on, hop-off bus service is one of the best things to do in Peru to simply make your life easier.
 There’s no shame in doing this, by the way – authentic travel doesn’t have to mean nightmare journeys and getting lost on the way to bus stations!

-It’s totally flexible with options like a ‘full monty’ pass which covers the entire route to shorter passes if you’re only travelling through a small area.
-You can change up your plans at will and the route means you might end up places you never would have found on your own (it happened to us and we are totally grateful).
+Peru Hop offers totally flexible with options like a ‘full monty’ pass, which covers the entire route to shorter passes if you’re only traveling through a small area.
+You can change up your plans at will, and the route means you might end up places you would never have found on your own (it happened to us, and we are grateful).
 We love that you make so many new friends and that there are extra touches like neck pillows and free lunch packs.

-Rather than going around the museums and historic buildings, interesting though they are, an alternative tour takes you to places like the world’s second largest cemetery.
-A surprisingly colourful space, it’s regularly visited by families of the dead.
+Rather than going around the museums and historical buildings, impressive though they are, an alternative tour takes you to places like the world’s second-largest cemetery.
+A surprisingly colorful space, it’s regularly visited by families of the dead.
 You’ll also speak to local business owners in their workshops and meet people working to improve conditions for local communities.
-We can’t pretend it’s always easy but speaking with people dedicated to helping others and strengthen their community was both fascinating and inspirational.
+We can’t pretend it’s always easy, but speaking with people dedicated to helping others and strengthen their community was both fascinating and inspirational.

-Of course, it’s become a costly place to visit so we’d recommend planning carefully to avoid breaking the bank.
-In 2018 they introduced 3 phases to reduce damage from constant traffic; obviously we’re in favour of preservation but it makes it more logistically difficult to easily visit.
-We’d also recommend seeing this site independently rather than with a pricey tour – more time and space to explore the Temple of the Sun, the Terrace of the Ceremonial Rock and other fascinating areas of this ancient city.
+Of course, it’s become a costly place to visit, so we’d recommend planning carefully to avoid breaking the bank.
+In 2018 they introduced 3 phases to reduce damage from constant traffic; obviously, we’re in favor of preservation, but it makes it more logistically tricky to visit easily.
+We’d also recommend seeing this site independently rather than with a pricey tour – more time and space to explore the Temple of the Sun, the Terrace of the Ceremonial Rock, and other fascinating areas of this ancient city.

-We’ve told you before how much we love food, of course, so where better to indulge that love than in Peru, a country as in love with food and flavour as we are (which is difficult!).
-In Peru’s beautiful second-largest city of Arequipa you can easily spend a day eating solidly – and still be ready for more the next day!
+We’ve told you before how much we love food, of course, so where better to indulge that love than in Peru, a country as in love with food and flavor as we are (which is difficult!).
+In Peru’s beautiful second-largest city of Arequipa, you can easily spend a day eating solidly – and still be ready for more the next day!

-If you’ve got a spare day in Lima we’d definitely have to recommend this amazing opportunity to swim with sea lions on the surreal Palomino Islands off the coast near the city, home to approximately 1600 sea lions as well as some penguins and plenty of birds.
+If you’ve got a spare day in Lima, we’d have to recommend this fantastic opportunity to swim with sea lions on the surreal Palomino Islands off the coast near the city, home to approximately 1600 sea lions as well as some penguins and plenty of birds.
 The sea lions here welcome you like old friends, bouncing gleefully around the boat before anyone even has a chance to get into the water.

-Once you’re in, you’ll have a fantastic 20 or so minutes of frolicking with these guys until they start to get a bit bored (don’t take it personally) and it’s such an amazing experience.
-Getting this close to wildlife is a real honour, especially when the wildlife is as friendly as the Peruvian sea lions.
-If you follow your guide’s instructions it is a safe and enjoyable adventure.
+Once you’re in, you’ll have a fantastic 20 or so minutes of frolicking with these guys until they start to get a bit bored (don’t take it personally), and it’s such a breathtaking experience.
+Getting this close to wildlife is a real honor, especially when the wildlife is as friendly as the Peruvian sea lions.
+If you follow your guide’s instructions, it is a safe and enjoyable adventure.

 In the midst of the UNESCO-listed Huascaran National Park, which includes the Cordillera Blanca Mountains, you’ll find the magnificent Pastoruri Glacier, one of the last remaining glaciers in the tropical parts of Latin America.
-You might imagine the journey there as a Touching the Void-style intrepid climb (that’s what we thought when we heard the word ‘glacier’) but it’s actually surprisingly easy to get there.
-An amazing natural sight with minimal exercise?
+You might imagine the journey there as a Touching the Void-style intrepid climb (that’s what we thought when we heard the word ‘glacier’), but it’s actually surprisingly easy to get there.
+An awe-inspiring natural sight with minimal exercise?
 Definitely one of the top things to do in Peru, and one of the world’s most underappreciated UNESCO sites.